Trublefield History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Trublefield is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Trublefield family lived in Breconshire, Wales.
 Their name, however, is a reference to Turberville, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Crickhowell Castle in Crickhowell, Wales (now in ruins) was initially a motte and bailey castle built from around 1121, probably by Robert Turberville, a tenant of the Marcher lord Bernard de Neufmarché.